Eat Drink Man Woman

 The inciting incident occurs at 15 minutes when Jia-Jen announces at Sunday dinner that she has found Christianity and will move out to live near her church.
 This breaks the established family pattern and signals the beginning of the household's dissolution..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 30 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to Jia-Chien makes the active choice to pursue a deeper relationship with Li Kai, inviting him to share more of her life.
+This reveals the protagonist's commitment to Jia-Chien makes the active choice to pursue a deeper relationship with Li Kai, inviting him to share more of her life.
 Each daughter commits to her new path: Jia-Jen to faith, Jia-Chien to romance, Jia-Ning to her forbidden love., moving from reaction to action.

 The Collapse moment at 93 minutes (75% through) represents the emotional nadir.
 Here, At a Sunday dinner, the family structure completely collapses.
 Jia-Ning announces she is pregnant and will marry her boyfriend.
-The "death" is of the family as it was - the last daughter leaving, the dinners ending, Chu's purpose dissolved., reveals the protagonist at their lowest point.
+The "death" is of the family as it was - the last daughter leaving, the dinners ending, Chu's purpose dissolved., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 97 minutes initiates the final act resolution at 79% of the runtime.
 The final Sunday dinner arrives with a shocking revelation: Chu announces he has sold the house and is marrying Old Wen.
 The daughters realize they've been so focused on their own changes they missed their father's transformation.
 The revelation reframes everything., demonstrating the transformation achieved throughout the journey.